jherax/proxy-storage/README.md

  isAvailable.sessionStorage = false;

  const sessionStore = new WebStorage('sessionStorage');
  // sessionStorage is not available.
-Falling back to localStorage sessionStore.setItem('ulugrun', 3.1415926);
+Falling back to memoryStorage sessionStore.setItem('ulugrun', 3.1415926);

  // as sessionStorage is not available, the instance obtained
- // is the first storage mechanism available: localStorage console.dir(sessionStore);
+ // is the first storage mechanism available: memoryStorage console.dir(sessionStore);
 ```